brycewray/hugo-site/content/posts/2019/04/why-left-ulysses.md

     </div>
 ---

-{{% yellowBox %}}**Note, 2019-05-04**: In case you’ve already read this, be advised I’ve learned some additional information since the original post (2019-04-20) which doesn’t truly exonerate Ulysses regarding the sync issues described herein **but** does raise serious questions about just where the fault really lies.
+**Note, 2019-05-04**: In case you’ve already read this, be advised I’ve learned some additional information since the original post (2019-04-20) which doesn’t truly exonerate Ulysses regarding the sync issues described herein **but** does raise serious questions about just where the fault really lies.
 So I went back and renewed the Ulysses sub after all.
-For details, see “[Boxed in](/posts/2019/05/boxed-in).”{{% /yellowBox %}}
+For details, see “[Boxed in](/posts/2019/05/boxed-in).”
+{.yellowBox}

-{{% yellowBox %}}**Note, 2019-10-11**: I originally deleted this post after writing “Boxed in”, but [later decided](/posts/2019/10/otoh) that had been a bad idea, so it’s now back.{{% /yellowBox %}}
+**Note, 2019-10-11**: I originally deleted this post after writing “Boxed in”, but [later decided](/posts/2019/10/otoh) that had been a bad idea, so it’s now back.
+{.yellowBox}

 I quit using [Ulysses](https://ulysses.app) today.